MoonPoet/xaprb-src/content/blog/2006/how-to-select-the-firstleastmax-row-per-group-in-sql.md

 ) as x where x.row_number <= 2;
 ```

 This isn't one pass through the table, by the way.
 The subquery is implemented as a temporary table behind the scenes, so filling it with data is one pass; then selecting every row from it and applying the `WHERE` clause is another.
-However, twice through is still O(n) with respect to the table size.
-That's a lot better than correlated subqueries, which are \\(O(n^2)\\) with respect to the group size---even moderate group sizes cause bad performance (say there are five varieties of each fruit.
+However, twice through is still {{< math >}}O(n){{< /math >}} with respect to the table size.
+That's a lot better than correlated subqueries, which are {{< math >}}O(n^2){{< /math >}} with respect to the group size---even moderate group sizes cause bad performance (say there are five varieties of each fruit.
 That's on the order of 25 passes through the table, all told).

 ### One-pass technique on MySQL... maybe?